 Pros and cons

-If machine translation cannot create perfect results all the time, why is then even considered an alternative to human translation?
+If machine translation cannot create perfect results all the time, why is it then even considered an alternative to human translation?
 The answer to this question is very simple: time and money.
 Machine translation is cheaper and faster.
 It costs less than human translation, and it provides quicker turnarounds, lowering costs.

 #1.
 Important online content